jborean93/ansible-app-control-ee/README.md

 Once all three areas have been setup we can run our tests outline in [Testing Ansible and App Control](#testing-ansible-and-app-control).

 ### Environment Setup

+> [!WARNING]
+> This setup uses an unsigned policy, it is highly recommended to sign your policies as it is trivial to remove an unsigned policy on a Windows host

 This section will go over how to setup a Windows environment with an App Control policy applied and a `.pfx` file we can use when building the EE.
 You can skip this section if you have your own environment and certificate to use or wish to set it up manually.